LamininSolutions/mfsql-connector/source/mfsql-integration-connector/send-bulk-email/index.rst

 The capability has the following Components:
  -  :doc:`/tables/tbMFEmaillog` to track the sending of email
  -  :doc:`/tables/tbMFEmailTemplate` for defining each template
- -  :doc:`/procedures/spMFSendHTMLBodyEmail` to send one email, the parameters define the content of the email.
-The send process is recorded in MFEmailLog.
  -  :doc:`/procedures/spMFConvertTableToHtml` to convert a select statement output to HTML format
- -  :doc:`/procedures/spMFPrepareTemplatedEmail` to compile the body of the email based on the template and call
  -  :doc:`/procedures/spMFSendHTMLBodyEmail` to sent email out.

 Use case
 --------

-This feature has may potential use cases, including, but not limited to
+This feature has many potential use cases, including, but not limited to
   - Send notification to all customers / suppliers
   - Send notification to a specific customer when the order was approved
   - Send notification to the supervisor when all the steps in a process is completed, including a table with delay times
   - Send invoice link (public link) to customer on completion of the invoice
+  - Send notification to the controller when a new account is created in ERP when an opportunity is won. (this example is modelled in the MFSQL Sales Demo)

-  The code examples below is based on a use case of sending an email to customer on confirmation of recording a phone confirmation of approval.
+  The code examples below is based on a use case of sending an email to the controller when a new account was created by M-Files in ERP

 Configuration
 -------------

 The following steps is required to prepare the environment
- - Create class tables for objects that would have the recipient email address and the triggering event to so send the emails
+ - Create class tables for objects that would have the recipient email address and the triggering event to send the emails.
+The trigger will be on the opportunity class when a certain state is reached.
+The account class will also be used.
  - Configure the triggering event in M-Files.
 This may be the value of a certain property or lookup, a workflow state, or a event handler such as on check in.
 Triggering the event may involve the use of :doc:`/the-connector-framework/connector-content/context-menu/index` functionality.
 It would be helpful to create a custom lookup with :doc:`/procedures/spMFCreateValueListLookupView` if a valuelist is used.
+In the configuration example, then the state is 'won' on the opportunity, it would send and email to the controller with the details of the new opportunity and account that was created in ERP.
  - Design the `Email Template`_
  - `Insert Template`_ into configuration table
  - Prepare a `Custom procedure for processing`_